Find Your Perfect School

 What does an Architectural and Civil Drafter do?

-Architectural and Civil Drafters prepare drawings, blueprints, or schematics that detail the structural requirements for the construction of public buildings, highways, bridges, or residential homes, and the like.
+Architectural and Civil Drafters prepare drawings, blueprints, or schematics that detail the structural requirements for the construction of public buildings, highways, bridges, residential homes, and the like.
 They must be very knowledgeable in CAD software, building materials, as well as engineering practices.

 Is there a difference between an Architectural Drafter and a Civil Drafter?